ssp5zone/SourceQuote/docs/Server_Deployment/RedHat-Deployment.md

 2. In `git bash here`

-	a.
-Goto path C:\...<user-name>\.ssh\ .
+	1. Goto path C:\...<user-name>\.ssh\
-	b.
-Type `ssh-keygen` (Don't give a passphrase).
+	2. Type `ssh-keygen` (Don't give a passphrase).
 This would generate 2 files ida_rsa and ida_rsa.pub.
-	c.
-Use this (.pub file contents) as your redhat application key.
+	3. Use this (.pub file contents) as your redhat application key.
-    d.
-You can have multiple keys - one from puttygen and one from ssh-keygen.
+	4. You can have multiple keys - one from puttygen and one from ssh-keygen.

 3. To connect to the remote via ssh terminal (PuTTy), you require a private key too.
 So, now generate another key (Save as private key) using `puttygen.exe`.
 Name this file as `default.ppk`.
 Now you can use this for authentication in putty.
 Ref: [PuTTy connection to RedHat](https://developers.openshift.com/managing-your-applications/remote-connection.html#common-commands)